iwong3/bmr-calculator/README.md

 ====
 - General
     - Reorganize files (code should belong in android folder)
-- Redesign UI
-    - Smaller input fields for gender/weight/height/age/activity
-    - Different way to input activity
-    - Show BMR and reset button on the form
 - Tools Menu
     - Create other tools
         - BMR